 What’s The Story?

 You open your friend’s Excel file and discover that some of the formulas aren’t working and include the letters XLFN !
-You call your friend but he says that everything looks perfectly fine on her laptop.
+You call your friend but he says that everything looks perfectly fine on his laptop.
 Did you get too much sun?
 Did you eat some bad fish?
 Did you smoke one of Oz du Soleil’s cigars?

 What Is XLFN?

 xlfn is a prefix added to functions that don’t exist in the version of Excel that you are using.
-WHAT?!?!

 You have Excel 2013 and your friend has a newer version of Excel (Office 365 or Excel 2016).
 He uses a cool new function and sends the file to you.
 As you have Excel 2013 this cool new function doesn’t yet exist and you see xlfn in front of the function.